 I remember Adobe used to offer two payment options: one-time purchase & monthly subscription.
 But since the release of the CC, Adobe seems to prefer the subscription model and has ditched the stand-alone pricing model that the CS version used to have.

 So now you have to go with the subscription plan, unfortunately.

 Adobe Illustrator Different Plans & Pricing

 Yeah, I feel you.
 Paying 20 something bucks per month for a single program is a little bit pricy.
 Well, if you are a student, faculty, school, university, or a business, lucky you!
 You get some discount!
 Sadly, I don’t.

 Which membership plan works best for you?
 I hope the options below help you make a good decision.

 The best deal is for students and teachers.
 What’s the deal?

 Students and faculties get a 60% discount on Creative Cloud, all apps for only $19.99/month for the first year and $29.99 for the following years.

 That’s a pretty good deal.

 If you are getting an individual plan like me, sadly, we have to pay the full price of $20.99/month for Illustrator or $52.99/month for all apps.

-The All Apps option is not bad if you’re using multiple programs, which you probably will as you get deeper in the industry.
+The All Apps option is not bad if you’re using multiple programs, which you probably will as you get deeper into the industry.
 So, it’s a good option to consider.

 If you have a creative team, the All Apps license at $79.99/month would be the best deal for you.
 So everyone can work on different things.
 You can get 24/7 tech support, Slack and Microsoft Teams app integration, one on one expert sessions if you have any questions.

 After that, Adobe has an option for higher education institutions.
 The $14.99/month Per Named-user License is great for small workgroups.
 It has 100GB of cloud storage per license, which is great for sharing files.
 However, this plan requires institutional affiliation.